Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lessons10.md

 - This code above is going to cause something called a Denial of Service or DOS.
 - In order to get a better understanding of this bug, let's look at a _minimized_ example of it.
 If you reference the **[sc-exploits-minimized](https://github.com/Cyfrin/sc-exploits-minimized)** repo.
+- This is an amazing resource to test your skills in general and familiarize yourself with common exploits.
+Additionally, the `src` folder of `sc-exploits-minimized` contains minimalistic examples of a variety of vulnerabilities as well.